Maluri

 Maluri is a suburb in the constituency of Cheras, Kuala Lumpur, situated near the border of the constituency of Titiwangsa.

 It is located along Cheras Road Federal Route 1 and can be accessed through Maluri station served by the LRT Ampang Line and the MRT Kajang Line.
 It is one of the housing areas closest to Kuala Lumpur's Golden Triangle.

+Maluri was founded by Tun Daim Zainuddin.
+The name "Maluri" stands for "Makanan Luar Negeri", the name of one of companies owned by Tun Daim.

+History

+The name origin of Maluri is speculated to be from the acronym of "makanan luar negeri", which translated as oversea food in English.
+It is a part of the business ventures by Tun Daim in the district after the loss in his salt business.

 Location

 Maluri is located close to the boundary between Cheras and Kuala Lumpur's central business district.
-It is adjacent to Kampung Pandan, Pandan Jaya and Cochrane Road, and across the Kerayong River is the development of Shamelin Perkasa.
+It is adjacent to Kampung Pandan, Pandan Jaya and Cochrane Road.
+Across the Kerayong River is the development of Shamelin Perkasa.

 Education

-Maluri houses a number of public schools, private schools and international schools, most notably Taylor's International School.
+Maluri houses a number of public, private and international schools, most notably Taylor's International School.

 Commercial activity

-Maluri is the home of JUSCO's oldest store in Malaysia, which opened on 30 October 1989.
+Maluri is the home of Aeon's (formerly JUSCO) oldest store in Malaysia, which opened on 30 October 1989.
 The store, like all other JUSCO stores in Malaysia, was rebranded as AEON in March 2012.
 Newer malls sprung up in the area in recent years, including Sunway Velocity Mall.
 IKEA's second store in Malaysia opened along Cochrane Road, just adjacent to Maluri.